 For some women, vaginal itching can come and go throughout their cycle and vary in intensity such that it can make them wonder if they are continually fighting off a yeast infection.
 Fortunately, not all itching is caused by infection, but if it isn't, then what is causing it and how do you get it to stop?

 Vaginal itching is often influenced by a number of factors that have nothing to do with personal hygiene or the type of fabric against your skin.
 A much more significant influence is what you eat, and whether or not it matches your constitution in the Chinese medicine sense.
 The Chinese perspective on diet and how it affects health is a comprehensive topic which will be covered in another section, but just knowing that what you eat is an important factor can lower your frustration in dealing with this annoying symptom.
-When you come in for treatment, Dr. Baert will explain to you in detail what foods will aggravate you in particular.
+Too much spicy or fried food or alcohol can aggravate vaginal itching and the effects of these items accumulates.

 If you resort to taking an antibiotic to treat the itching, you may find sometimes that the itching not only didn't go away, but may have given you diarrhea or other digestive problems as well.
 It is not necessary to trade one symptom for another because the itching can be eliminated without antibiotics even if you do have an infection.